CLICK HERE TO ACCESS

 In Jonas’ community, everyone must share any dreams they have with their family members.
 On the surface, dream sharing seems like a good way to keep open communication about inner feelings.
 In reality, however, it is another way that the government can keep control of the thoughts of their citizens and squash any independent thinking.
 This activity allows students to interpret their own dreams and consider what deeper meaning their dreams may have.

-After reading chapter 6, students are greeted at the door with a poster welcoming them to Dream Sharing.
+After reading chapter 6, a poster welcoming them to Dream Sharing greets students at the door.
 Break the class up into groups of 4 and tell each group to imagine they are family members.
 Each group receives dream prompt cards with common topics for dreams that have symbolic meanings.
 Each student shares a dream they remember which connects with one of the topics.
 If they can’t connect with any topic, they can share any dream they remember.

 In Jonas’ community, members are sheltered from feeling any physical or emotional pain.
 While this theoretically seems like a peaceful way to live, Jonas soon learns that feeling no pain desensitizes people and doesn’t allow them to appreciate positive emotions.
 From pain, people are also able to learn from mistakes and avoid making those same mistakes again in the future.
 This activity brings this idea to the forefront by showing students a real-life example of someone who feels no pain.

-Students work in groups to read information about people who feel no physical pain (you could have them research Gabby Gingras or Ashlyn Blocker).
-As a group, students discuss whether or not they would like to life a life without physical pain and what challenges they might face if they chose yes.
+Students work in groups to read information about people who feel no physical pain.
+You could have them research Gabby Gingras or Ashlyn Blocker, for example.
+As a group, students discuss whether or not they would like to live a life without physical pain and what challenges they might face if they chose yes.
 Then, they work with their group to brainstorm a list of advantages and disadvantages to living a life free of emotional pain.

 After reading chapter 2, put students into groups.
 It is preferable that groups consist of two boys and two girls, but it isn’t necessary.
 Tell them that the group is their new family and they are to assign roles (parents and siblings).